praveen-sagar/gittest/README.md

 This command commits any files you’ve added with the git add command and also commits any files you’ve changed since then.

+**_git diff_**

+Usage: `git diff`

+This command shows the file differences which are not yet staged.

+Usage: `git diff –staged`

+This command shows the differences between the files in the staging area and the latest version present.

+Usage: `git diff [first branch] [second branch]`

+This command shows the differences between the two branches mentioned.

+**_git reset_**

+Usage: `git reset [file]`

+This command unstages the file, but it preserves the file contents.

+Usage: `git reset [commit]`

+This command undoes all the commits after the specified commit and preserves the changes locally.

+Usage: `git reset –hard [commit]`

+This command discards all history and goes back to the specified commit.

+**_git status_**

+Usage: `git status`

+This command lists all the files that have to be committed.